abstrus/abstrus.github.io/_posts/2014-03-12-rich-domain-models-part-2.md

 }
 {% endhighlight %}

 That `getRepository` method is provided by the entity manager.
+If the `Company::__construct` method takes something more than an entity manager as parameters, that call will throw an exception.
+The issue is that we *do* need to have more than one parameter in the constructor because we can't trust optional dependencies injected via setters.

 The solution will be different whether the version of Doctrine ORM we use is older than 2.4 or not.
 If it is, I would suggest to update.
-If it is not possible, you will have to use a custom `EntityManager` and reimplement the `getRepository` so it use some factory to provide repositories.
-Else, Doctrine added that feature for us as stated in the
-[2.4 release blog post](http://www.doctrine-project.org/2013/09/11/doctrine-2-4-released.html).
+If it is not possible, you will have to use a custom `EntityManager` and reimplement the `getRepository` method so it uses some custom factory to provide repositories.
+Else, Doctrine added that feature for us as stated in the [2.4 release blog post](http://www.doctrine-project.org/2013/09/11/doctrine-2-4-released.html).
 Also, DoctrineBundle
 [added that configuration option](https://github.com/doctrine/DoctrineBundle/pull/204).
 Let's have a closer look at that repository factory.
-We need to implement [`RepositoryFactory`](http://www.doctrine-project.org/api/orm/2.4/class-Doctrine.ORM.Repository.RepositoryFactory.html) which defines only the method `getRepository`;
+We need to implement the [`RepositoryFactory`](http://www.doctrine-project.org/api/orm/2.4/class-Doctrine.ORM.Repository.RepositoryFactory.html) interface which defines only the `getRepository` method.

 {% highlight php startinline %}
 // AcmeBundle/ORM/RepositoryFactory.php